 Special attention is given to magazines and books related to the world of images, which members can browse in the reading and work wi-fi area.

 The space is managed by a non-profit association, open to members or friends of photography, who must sign an annual pass.
-The members in particular are entitled to: free access to the library space; meetings with authors, printers, publishers and operators of the universe that revolves around images; purchases at popular prices of limited editions of the exhibits; discounts for courses, workshops, magazines and books; participation at projects, jam sessions and photographic group visits to exhibitions and photographic exhibitions.
+Members in particular are entitled to: free access to the library space; meetings with authors, printers, publishers and operators of the universe that revolves around images; purchases at popular prices of limited editions of the exhibits; discounts for courses, workshops, magazines and books; participation at projects, jam sessions and photographic group visits to exhibitions and photographic exhibitions.

 Programming and quality control activities of Quarenghicinquanta are owned by an artistic committee composed of Mario Cresci, Virgilio Fidanza, Dario Guerini, Vincenzo Magni, Francesco Pedrini and Luigi Vegini.

-PolarExpo is an exposition area in the Polaresco Space, a multipurpose place aims at the young of different ages, where they are called to take part actively in the management, in the creation of events and planning.
+PolarExpo is an exposition area in the Polaresco Space, a multipurpose place aimed at the young of different ages, where they are called to take part actively in the management, in the creation of events and planning.

-PolarExpo represents a service that offers the possibility to associations, informal groups, single artists and curators of exhibiting and presenting their works to the public.
+PolarExpo represents a service which offers the possibility to associations, informal groups, single artists and curators of exhibiting and presenting their works to the public.
 PolarExpo intend to be the young artists’ home, a showcase of growing up, a place of meeting and confronting, a space thought out as a public service intended to host ideas, images, sounds and words.